To help insure your safety please review the safety rules:

 We recommend that if possible runners, ruckers, walkers go against traffic.
 By going against traffic it ensures better visibility for automobiles.
 We ask that traffic laws are obeyed and that you do not disobey them just to keep the relay going; extra time has already been taken into consideration when calculating your finish time so DON'T RUSH!!
 Enjoy the Journey

 It’s also a good idea to carry a cell phone while out on the road, we also ask that you carry your ID while running, rucking, walking, cycling and of course riding .This helps authorities respond quickly if there is an accident.
-An ID tag which states medical conditions/history is also useful.

 Running stages are set on a pace of 12 minute miles.
 If your squad is able to, feel free to go a bit faster.

-* Don’t forget to enjoy your run though!
+Don’t forget to enjoy your run though!
 Stop at the monuments along the way, reflect, and take time greeting

 the next stage captain and taking pictures of new and old friendships.